GaloisInc/saw-script/README.md

 * `deps/saw-core/`:         [SAWCore intermediate language](https://github.com/GaloisInc/saw-core), used by CSS, JSS, LSS and SAWScript
 * `deps/cryptol/`:          [Cryptol](https://github.com/GaloisInc/cryptol)
 * `deps/abcBridge/`:        [Haskell bindings for ABC](https://github.com/GaloisInc/abcBridge)

+## Acknowledgements

+Much of the work on SAW has been funded by, and lots of design input was provided by the team at the [NSA's Trusted Systems Research Group](http://www.nsa.gov/research/ia_research/), including Brad Martin, Frank Taylor and Sean Weaver.

+Portions of SAW are also based upon work supported by the Office of Naval Research under Contract No. N68335-17-C-0452.
+Any opinions, findings and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the Office of Naval Research.